 Question: What is the process for applying to the College’s seven-year medical program?

 Answer: Students should apply to The College of New Jersey’s Seven-Year Medical program utilizing the common application (usually available by late July) available at www.tcnj.edu/~admiss and indicate as their first choice the Seven-Year Program in the preferred major area of study (i.e., Biology, Biomedical Engineering, Math, English, etc.).
 Additionally, the student may want to indicate regular admittance to a four-year program of study at TCNJ as a second choice, should the student not be selected for the Seven-Year program.
-If financial aid will be needed, please indicate that on the common application as well, as all financial aid for accepted students to the Seven-Year Medical program MUST be initiated by the common application process.

 School Status upon admissions: Applicant must be a high school senior.
 It is not possible to transfer into this program from other colleges or from other 3 or 4-year programs within The College of New Jersey.
 If you meet the eligibility criteria, you will be eligible to be interviewed for the Seven-Year program.
 The first interview is with a Medical Career Advisor at TCNJ (telephone interviews are available only for applicants living distantly in another state).
 Assuming this interview is favorable, you will then be considered for a later interview with a New Jersey Medical School Admissions representative in Newark, New Jersey.
 This interview must be done in-person, regardless of home location.
 The final admission determination is made by New Jersey Medical School.
 There is no early decision process for the Seven-Year Medical program.
 There is, however, an early decision process for the college (please contact admissions for that application deadline).